Awesome / Leverage

-Parker's introduction in the same episode.
+- Parker's introduction in the same episode.
 Her evil foster father takes away her stuffed animal.
-She not only steals it back but then blows up the entire house with the evil foster parents still inside, and afterwards, the flashback ends and Parker jumps off a building.
+She not only steals it back but then blows up the entire house while parents were off at work, and afterward, the flashback ends and Parker jumps off a building.

 Eliot: What's in it for you?

 Nate: He used my son.

 - In "The Bank Shot Job", some addicts have kidnapped a woman, forcing her husband and son to try to rob a bank for the ransom.
 Eliot makes the drop, then gets a message that his teammates need the money back, and beats up all three kidnappers.